ShubhamRJ/ShubhamRJ.github.io/_posts/2023-07-11-Personal Recommendations.md

 ### Science
 1. <a href="https://www.youtube.com/@MarkRober" target="_blank">Mark Rober</a> - One of my favourite science creators.
 He's videos are on next level!
 2. <a href="https://www.youtube.com/@Vsauce" target="_blank">VSauce</a> - A creator I wish would be as active as before.
 He has answered one of the weirdest science questions.
 Watch his Mindfield series if you are interested in Philosophy and Psychology.
-3. <a href="https://www.youtube.com/@kurzgesagt">Kurzgesagt – In a Nutshell</a> - Very cool illustrations about interesting questions in science.
+3. <a href="https://www.youtube.com/@kurzgesagt" target="_blank">Kurzgesagt – In a Nutshell</a> - Very cool illustrations about interesting questions in science.

 ### Other

 1. <a href="https://www.youtube.com/@RealLifeLore" target="_blank">RealLifeLore</a> - One of the best channels to just grow your geo-political and geo-economics knowledge.
 Highly recommended!
-2. <a href="https://www.youtube.com/@ImprovementPill">Improvement Pill</a> - One of the well-subscribed channel for ideas in building your own personality.
+2. <a href="https://www.youtube.com/@ImprovementPill" target="_blank">Improvement Pill</a> - One of the well-subscribed channel for ideas in building your own personality.
 <br/>
 <hr/>